-The Samuel De Champlain Bridge highlights Arup's global expertise to bring an innovative approach to the procurement of a multi-billion dollar infrastructure project in Canada.
+The Samuel De Champlain Bridge highlights Arup's global expertise bringing an innovative approach to the procurement of a multi-billion dollar infrastructure project in Canada.
 By providing timely, comprehensive technical and procurement advice, we have helped the Government of Canada to meet all project deadlines and thus realise an incredibly aggressive procurement schedule.
 Arup’s expertise meant an essential piece of infrastructure was delivered two and a half years earlier than originally planned and within the project budget.

 Since 2012, Arup has been providing expert technical advice to the Government of Canada to facilitate the replacement of the 3.4km-long Champlain Bridge over the St Lawrence River and Seaway and 4km of congested urban highway.
 It is one of the busiest corridors in Canada and is vital to both the local and national economy.

 Our global team delivered a technically viable, affordable solution for inclusion in the 2013 business case which established the project costs, and the best means of procurement.
 When the condition of the existing bridge deteriorated in the Fall of 2013, Arup accepted the challenge of developing the design and technical requirement for this complex $4.239bn (CDN) PPP project so that the RFQ and RFP could be released within nine months.